-Can You Bring Frozen Food on a Plane?
+You Can Even Bring Frozen Food on a Plane

 Besides meat, you can bring other frozen food on a plane in both your carry on and checked bags, though if packed in your carry on along with the ice or ice packs, additional restrictions apply.

 You can bring ice packs on a plane in both your carry on and checked bags, though instant cold packs are not allowed to be packed in either.

 Ice packs must be completely frozen when you go through airport security.

 The TSA state that you are allowed to bring dry ice on a plane in both your carry on and checked bags.